BLUE HORIZON, BOOK 4

 “I bought the earrings Sam is wearing,” said Taro in response, pointing out the dangly gemstones hanging from her friend’s ears.
-“I gave them to her this morning as a present.”
+“I gifted them to her this morning.”

 “Something borrowed?”
 The unicorn continued, nodding as the women around him were beginning to catch on.
 Jazz was beginning to dig through her little handbag looking intently for something as her father spoke.

 “She borrowed my diamond bracelet,” Gwen said with a grin.
 “Her own just was too gaudy for the occasion.
 Mine matched the rest of her jewelry a lot better.”